Rees algebra of maximal order Pfaffians and its diagonal subalgebras: Introduction

-The notion of diagonal subalgebras was introduced by Simis, Trung and Valla in \cite{SimisTrungValla} generalizing the concept of Segre product of graded algebras.
-The diagonal subalgebras of certain classes of equigenerated homogeneous ideals of a standard graded polynomial ring can be viewed as the homogeneous coordinate ring of some rational varieties embedded in projective space (cf. \cite{SimisTrungValla}).
-It is also known that for $c,e \in \NN$ and a homogeneous ideal $I$ of $B=K[x_1, \ldots,x_n]$, if $I^e$ is generated by forms of degree $d \leq c-1$, then $K[(I^e)_c]$ can be identified as a diagonal subalgebra of Rees algebra in a natural way \cite{SimisTrungValla,CHTV}.
+The notion of diagonal subalgebras was introduced by Simis, Trung and Valla in \cite{SimisTrungValla}, generalizing the concept of the Segre product of graded algebras.
+The diagonal subalgebras of certain classes of equigenerated homogeneous ideals of a standard graded polynomial ring can be viewed as the homogeneous coordinate rings of some rational varieties embedded in projective spaces (cf. \cite{SimisTrungValla}).
+It is also known that for $c,e \in \NN$ and a homogeneous ideal $I$ of $B=K[x_1, \ldots,x_n]$, if $I^e$ is generated by forms of degree $d \leq c-1$, then $K[(I^e)_c]$ can be identified as a diagonal subalgebra of the Rees algebra in a natural way \cite{SimisTrungValla,CHTV}.
 One of the key challenges in the study of diagonal subalgebras is to find suitable conditions on a bigraded algebra $R$ such that certain algebraic properties of $R$ are inherited by $R_{\Delta}$ (Definition \ref{diagonal_sub}).

-We are interested in looking at the Koszulness and Cohen-Macaulay property of the diagonals of Rees algebras of equigenerated homogeneous ideals.
-There is a lot of literature on these properties of diagonals of bigraded algebras (cf. \cite{SimisTrungValla,CHTV,Olga,Neeraj,AKM}).
-A standard graded $K$-algebra $A$ is {\emph{Koszul}} if the non-zero entries of matrices representing the maps in the minimal free resolution of $K$ are homogeneous of degree $1$.
-There are several articles that have discussed the Koszul property of diagonal subalgebras of the Rees algebras of ideals (cf. \cite{CHTV, CC,Fr,SB,Neeraj,AKM}.
-Explicit lower bounds are known for residual intersections (\cite{AKM}) and when the ideals are complete intersections \cite{CHTV,Neeraj}.
-More generally, in \cite{CHTV} it has been proved that for any bigraded $K$-algebra $R$, $R_{\Delta}$ is Koszul for $c,e \gg 0$.
+We are interested in the Koszulness and Cohen-Macaulay property of the diagonals of Rees algebras of equigenerated homogeneous ideals.
+There is much literature on these properties of diagonals of bigraded algebras (cf. \cite{SimisTrungValla,CHTV,Olga,Neeraj,AKM}).
+A standard graded $K$-algebra $A$ is {\emph{Koszul}} if the non-zero entries of the matrices representing the maps in the minimal free resolution of $K$ are homogeneous of degree $1$.
+Several articles have discussed the Koszul property of the diagonal subalgebras of Rees algebras of ideals (cf. \cite{CHTV, CC,Fr,SB,Neeraj,AKM}.
+Explicit lower bounds are known for the residual intersections (\cite{AKM}) and when the ideals are complete intersections \cite{CHTV,Neeraj}.
+More generally, in \cite{CHTV}, it has been proved that for any standard bigraded $K$-algebra $R$, $R_{\Delta}$ is Koszul for $c,e \gg 0$.